-The Faculty and Staff Children Exchange Program (FACHEX) is an undergraduate tuition remission program for the children of full-time faculty, administration, and staff of the participating institutions.
-With FACHEX, children eligible for tuition remission at their home institution (parent's employer) can receive the same benefit from one of the other participating Jesuit schools.
+The Faculty and Staff Children Exchange Program (FACHEX) is an undergraduate tuition remission (scholarship) program for the children of full-time faculty, administration, and staff of the participating institutions.
+FACHEX allows dependents eligible for tuition remission at their home institution (parent's employer) to be considered for a scholarship at one of the 26 participating Jesuit institutions.
+Each institution is responsible for determining admission and scholarship decisions, and neither admission nor receipt of a FACHEX scholarship is guaranteed.

-Students must be enrolled full-time as undergraduates, and be dependents of employees who are certified by Human Resources as eligible for 100% tuition remission.
+FACHEX recipients must enroll full-time as undergraduates and be dependents of an employee certified by Human Resources as eligible for 100% tuition remission at Holy Cross.

-Full‐time employees who have been employed at Holy Cross continuously for at least seven years are eligible for the FACHEX scholarship for their dependent children.
-The Office of Human Resources will certify the student for FACHEX eligibility once the FACHEX EZ Application is submitted.
+Dependents of full‐time employees who have been employed at Holy Cross continuously for at least seven years are eligible for FACHEX scholarship consideration.

-Students must meet the admissions requirements for acceptance to the institution they are applying to.
+Students must meet the admission requirements for acceptance to the receiving institution.
 Eligibility to participate in the FACHEX Program does not qualify a student for admission.
 FACHEX is a scholarship program, not a benefit, and FACHEX is not guaranteed for all admitted students.
+Each institution is responsible for determining admission and scholarship decisions.

 The number of FACHEX spaces is limited at each institution and can be very competitive.
 Each institution has autonomy over the method used to determine who receives FACHEX.
-In general, the following items can improve a student’s standing: strong academic record, early date of admission, and early date of notification that the student is eligible for FACHEX.
+Generally, the following items can improve a student’s standing: strong academic record, a carefully completed application, and early submission of the application.

 Information regarding all educational opportunities for dependents of Holy Cross employees can be found on the Human Resources website.